getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### Issue Owners

-By default, [LINK: issue owners] receive alert emails.
+By default, issue owners receive alert emails.
 If an issue owner is not configured or not found, the email will either not send or send to all project members as defined in **Project Settings > Issue Owners**.

 [{% asset notifications/issue_owners2.png alt="A toggle indicating if all users are issue owners or not." %}]({% asset notifications/issue_owners2.png @path %})